Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-A CTNT $T_{1}$, \dots, $T_{k}$ is called \emph{reduced} iff for all $1 \leqslant i < j \leqslant k$ the triangles $T_{i}$ and $T_{j}$ are only neighbored or touching if either $j = i+1$, or $i=1$ and $j=k$.
+Finally a \emph{cycle of touching or neighbored triangles} (\emph{CTNT}) is defined as a sequence of triangles $T_{1}$, \dots, $T_{k}$ in $\widetilde{G}$, $k \in \mathbb{N}$, such that for each $1 \leqslant i \leqslant k-1$, $T_{i}$ and $T_{i+1}$ are either neighbored or touching triangles, and also $T_{1}$ and $T_{k}$ are either neighbored or touching triangles.
+A CTNT $T_{1}$, \dots, $T_{k}$ is called \emph{reduced} if for all $1 \leqslant i < j \leqslant k$ the triangles $T_{i}$ and $T_{j}$ are only neighbored or touching if either $j = i+1$, or $i=1$ and $j=k$.
 In other words a CTNT is reduced iff triangles of that cycle which are non-consecutive are neither touching each other nor neighbored to each other. \end{definition}